 Long Beach Superior Courthouse

-Greg Hill & Associates was retained early on by the client’s family, as the client was held without bail (discretionary in probation violation cases).
+Greg Hill & Associates was retained early on by the client’s family, as the client was held without bail (bail is discretionary in probation violation cases and when there is a sex offense at issue, perhaps no judge will permit bail).
 Greg Hill visited the client in jail the very same day, which happened to be a Sunday.

 Greg then appeared in the Long Beach court and, knowing how harsh probation violation matters are handled in Long Beach, endeavored to have the two matters transferred to Torrance Superior Court for more humane treatment.
 After all, the offer for a plea bargain in the consolidated cases was two years in state prison if the cases stayed in Long Beach.
 This had to be avoided.